TypeScript Notes

 TypeScript knows the JavaScript language and will generate/infer types for you in many cases.

-let helloWorld = "Hello World";
+let helloWorld = "Hello World"; -

 You can explicitly describe this object’s shape using an interface declaration:

-interface User { name: string; id: number; }
+interface User { name: string; id: number; } -

 You should prefer

-when you need specific features. -
+interface.
+Usetypewhen you need specific features. -

 Generics provide variables to type:

-type StringArray = Array<string>; type NumberArray = Array<number>; type ObjectWithNameArray = Array<{ name: string }>;
+type StringArray = Array<string>; type NumberArray = Array<number>; type ObjectWithNameArray = Array<{ name: string }>; -

 One of TypeScript’s core principles is that type checking focuses on the shape that

-s have.
-This is sometimes calledduck typing
+values have.
+This is sometimes calledduck typingorstructural typing. -

 There is no difference between how classes and objects conform to shapes:

-class VirtualPoint { x: number; y: number; constructor(x: number, y: number) { this.x = x; this.y = y; } } const newVPoint = new VirtualPoint(13, 56); logPoint(newVPoint); // logs "13, 56"
+class VirtualPoint { x: number; y: number; constructor(x: number, y: number) { this.x = x; this.y = y; } } const newVPoint = new VirtualPoint(13, 56); logPoint(newVPoint); // logs "13, 56" -

 TypeScript act a bit more strictly.
 In that case, you can use the

-compiler option. -
+noEmitOnErrorcompiler option. -

 That’s why TypeScript needs a compiler in the first place - it needs some way to strip out or transform any TypeScript-specific code so that you can run it.